nsankareswari-70/CoffeeShop-Dashboard/README.md

 ### PREPARE THE DATA FOR ANALYSIS
 - Getting familiarize with the data.
 How many transactions were recorded.
 Over what period of time?
 What products and product categories were sold?
-- Add a new column to calculate Revenue(price*quantity)
+- Adding a new column to calculate Revenue(price*quantity)
-- Add new columns to calculate Month and Dayofweek based on the transaction date( In addition to that display them as text - January,February.. and for days Sun,Mon,Tue ..)
+- Adding new columns to calculate Month and Dayofweek based on the transaction date( In addition to that display them as text - January,February.. and for days Sun,Mon,Tue ..)
-- Add a new column to extract Hour from the transaction time.
+- Adding a new column to extract Hour from the transaction time.
 Results:
 - How many transactions were recorded?
 149456